 Behavioural protocols

-Mice were maintained under standard laboratory conditions in individually ventilated cages, and given chow and water ad lib.
+Mice were maintained under standard laboratory conditions in the same room, exclusively used for the experiment in individually ventilated cages (IVC Tecniplast Green line) , and given chow and water ad lib.
 Humidity ranges between 50% and 65% relative humidity, temperature between 20°C and 21°C. All animals were kept on a reverse dark light cycle with 12h red light (active phase) and 12h white light.

 Cross-fostering of entire litters took place within 24h of birth of corresponding B6 and BXD females and analyses used trait values per pup to adjust for differences in adoptive litter size, which is a significant covariate for provisioning and solicitation as of course a mother nursing a large litter will overall provide more than a mother nursing a small litter.
 Both mothers and litters were weighed at birth and once weekly, for three weeks until weaning, i.e. at the end of week 1, week 2 and week 3, respectively, to enable the calculation of growth during these periods.
 In addition, we recorded maternal and offspring behaviour on postnatal days 6, 10 and 14 when we simulated maternal departure to standardize observation conditions (Hager and Johnstone, 2003, 2005).
 After a 4h separation, mother and litter were re-joined and maternal and offspring behaviours recorded simultaneously over 15 minutes, using scan sampling every 20 seconds (Martin and Bateson, 2007).
 Provisioning is measured using an established protocol (Hager and Johnstone, 2003, 2005, 2007) as maternal and offspring weight change after reunification with pups over the following two hours.
 Because rodents are nocturnal all observations occurred under red light, i.e. the active phase.
 Maternal behaviour was recorded as the sum of nursing, suckling and nest building.
 Nursing is defined as attending the litter, sitting on the nest and suckling up to half the litter while suckling refers to the entire litter being suckled at the same time.
 This distinction was used as sometimes it cannot be ascertained whether pups are suckling or not because of the position of the mothers in the nest.
 Nestbuilding behaviour is gathering nesting material and constructing a nest.
 Pup solicitation behaviour in mice is defined as pups attempting to suck and following the mother, but individual pups were not distinguished.
 All procedures were approved by the University of Manchester Ethics Committee.